vloebel/Portfolio-Generator-1/README.md

 Information is stored in a mongo database on Heroku so it can be retrieved and edited at any time.

-The generated portfolio includes:
+The generated portfolioxxx includes:
  * About Me with optional photo and short bio
  * Developer's skill list
  * Projects you've worked on, including thumbnail images, live links, video walkthrough link, and GitHub repository information
- * Social media contact information
+ * Social mexxxdia contact information

 ## UPDATES
- * 2021-06: Forked from Class Project Organization
+ * 2021-06: Forked xxxfrom Class Project Organization
  * 2021-08: Refactor to use React State  (in progress)

 ## Table of Contents